Vaccination is important for children and adults moving to Australia.

 Before you and your children come to Australia, you should have the following vaccines if you can:

-Vaccines when you’re in Australia
+Vaccines when you’re in Queensland

 There are also other vaccinations you and your children will need to get when you’re in Australia.